challeau/my-notes/resources/design-patterns.md

 #### Applicability

 Use when:
 - the exact **types and dependencies** of the objects your code should work with are **unknown**.
 The product construction code is separated from the code that uses the product.
-Therefore it’s **easier to extend** the product construction code independently from the rest of the code.
+Therefore it's **easier to extend** the product construction code independently from the rest of the code.
 - you want to provide users with a way to extend its internal components.
 - you want to save system resources by reusing existing objects.